apache/iceberg/format/spec.md

 *   A **transform** that is applied to the source column(s) to produce a partition value
 *   A **partition name**

 The source column(s), selected by id(s), must be a primitive type and cannot be contained in a map or list, but may be nested in a struct.
-The ability to have multiple source columns is added in V3, with a flag to allow tables in V2 to use this feature.
-For serialization and backward compatibility details, see Appendix C.
+The ability to have multiple source columns was added in V3, whereas previously only a single column was allowed.
+For details on how to serialize a partition spec to JSON, see Appendix C.

 Partition specs capture the transform from table data to partition values.
 This is used to transform predicates to partition predicates, in addition to transforming data values.
 Deriving partition predicates from column predicates on the table data is used to separate the logical queries from physical storage: the partitioning can change and the correct partition filters are always derived from column predicates.
 This simplifies queries because users don’t have to supply both logical predicates and partition predicates.
 For more information, see Scan Planning below.

 Two partition specs are considered equivalent with each other if they have the same number of fields and for each corresponding field, the fields have the same source column ID, transform definition and partition name.
 Writers must not create a new parition spec if there already exists a compatible partition spec defined in the table.

 Partition field IDs must be reused if an existing partition spec contains an equivalent field.